PatrycjaBochnak/PatrycjaBochnak/README.md

 </div>

 - 💻 I'm open for a new professional challenges.
-I'm mainly working in Typescript.
+I'm mainly working in **Typescript**.

 - 🥷 I’m currently increasing my skills in **Typescript** and **MongoDB**.